monopole/snips/README.md

 A _newly_ obtained token will be echoed to `stderr`.

-Placing the token value into the shell variable `GH_TOKEN` allows one to omit the `--token` flag in subsequent usage.
+Placing the token value into the shell variable `GH_TOKEN` allows one to omit the `--gh-token` flag in subsequent usage.

 #### Fallback to classic flow